The Saint Katharine Drexel Scholarships

 Qualifications, Steps and Application Link:

-The Arabella Stewart Brower Memorial Scholarship is a fully-funded, permanent endowment that pays two full-tuition scholarships including books and uniforms annually.
+The Arabella Stuart Brower Memorial Scholarship is a fully-funded, permanent endowment that pays two full-tuition scholarships including books and uniforms annually.
 Established in 2016, the scholarship was initiated in memory of Arabella.
 Each need-based award is a 4-year scholarship, or until graduation.
 The only specification is that the recipient be a high school girl.
 The Head of School along with other faculty members determine the student recipients.
+(No application required)

 The first Arabella Brower Scholarship was awarded in January 2016 to a sophomore.
 After seeing the impact that initial scholarship had on the recipient and her family, a second scholarship was initiated in 2017.